Generic name: methylprednisolone (oral) [ METH-il-pred-NIS-oh-lone ]

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of methylprednisolone.
+Call your doctor for instructions if you miss a dose of MethylPREDNISolone Dose Pack Dose Pack.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 An overdose of MethylPREDNISolone Dose Pack is not expected to produce life threatening symptoms.
 However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.